Unrag

 ContextEngine

-The central class that coordinates ingestion and retrieval.
+The central class that coordinates ingestion, retrieval, deletion, and reranking.

 The ContextEngine class is what you interact with day-to-day.
 It's a small coordinator that ties together your embedding provider, store adapter, and configuration options into a cohesive interface.